apache/activemq-website/src/components/classic/documentation/jms2.md

 type: classic
 ---

 **ActiveMQ Classic 5.x & 6.x support for Jakarta Messaging 3.1 & JMS 2.0 is in progress**.
+This work commenced in late 2019 via [AMQ-7309](https://issues.apache.org/jira/browse/AMQ-7309).

 If you need full support for Jakarta Messaging 3.1 or JMS 2.0 we recommend [ActiveMQ Artemis]({{site.baseurl}}/components/artemis).

 ### Transition Approach